dhiru2498/Assignment1/README.md

 Exception1-Exception1 class is to demonstrate the java Exception Handling in which we are using a super statement by using the concept of inheritence and constructor to handle the exception.

+NodeRunner-NodeRunner class is to demonstrate the linked list class which add one link to another and display linked list.